-The following is a transcript of an interview between Ziwani’s Ofhentse Piet and Valentine Gitoho (Chairperson, Africa Council for Accreditation and Accountability) at the Ziwani launch on 25 June 2021.
+This is a summary of an interview between Ziwani’s Ofhentse Piet and Valentine Gitoho, which was recorded at the Ziwani launch on 25 June 2021.
 You can watch the full video here or listen to the podcast here.

 OP: I am joined this morning by Valentine Gitoho, all the way from Nairobi.
 Among her many other roles, Valentine is one of the co-founders and the current chairperson of the Africa Council for Accreditation and Accountability.
 Welcome Ms Gitoho, we are really looking forward to hearing from you this morning.